 Segment revenue represents revenue from external customers.
-There were no inter-segment sales for the year ended 31 March 2023 (2022: Nil).
+There were no inter-segment sales for the year ended 31 March 2024 (2023: Nil).

 The accounting policies of the operating and reportable segments are the same as the Group's accounting policies described in note 4.
-Segment results represent the profit/loss before tax earned by each segment without allocation of consultancy fee income, government subsidies, other unallocated income and unallocated expenses.
+Segment results represent the profit/loss before tax earned/ sustained by each segment without allocation of government subsidies, other unallocated income and unallocated expenses.
 This is the measure reported to the CODM of the Group for the purposes of resource allocation and performance assessment.